MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L07_Controlling_Deployments_using_Release_Gates.md

 7. Return back to the Azure DevOps Portal, open the **EShopOnWeb** Project.
 Navigate to **Pipelines**, select **Releases** and select the **eshoponweb-cd**.
 8. Click the **Create Release** button.
-9. Wait for the Release pipeline to kick off, and **approve** the Canary Stage release action.
+9. Wait for the Release pipeline to kick off, and **approve** the DevTest Stage release action.
-10. Wait for the Canary release Stage to complete successfully.
+10. Wait for the DevTest release Stage to complete successfully.
 Notice how the **Post-deployment Gates** is switching to an **Evaluation Gates** status.
 Click the **Evaluation Gates** icon.
 11. For the **Query Azure Monitor Alerts**, notice an initial failed state.
 12. Let the Release pipeline in a pending state for the next 5 minutes.
 After the 5 minutes did pass, notice the 2nd evaluation failing again.
-13. This is expected behavior, since there is an Application Insights Alerts triggered for the Canary Web App.
+13. This is expected behavior, since there is an Application Insights Alerts triggered for the DevTest Web App.

     > **Note**: Since there is an alert triggered by the exception, **Query Azure Monitor** gate will fail.
 This, in turn, will prevent deployment to the **Production** environment.